-- TI-89 and TI-Nspire are acceptable but NOT recommended as they are harder to use for this class. - Students using TI-89 or TI-Nspire, must take sole responsibility for getting statistics programs from TI onto their calculators and learning to use them - If your calculator is lost, stolen, broken, etc. it is your responsibility to obtain a calculator to use.
+- TI-89 and TI-Nspire are acceptable but NOT recommended as they are harder to use for this class.
+Students using TI-89 or TI-Nspire, must take sole responsibility for getting statistics programs from TI onto their calculators and independently learning to use them. - Students using other calculator models are responsible to learn to use them on their own to do the required calculations for this class. - If your calculator is lost, stolen, broken, etc. it is your responsibility to obtain a calculator to use.
 Library Reserve has TI-83/84 calculators for limited loans.
-The instructor can NOT lend her calculator. - Cell phones or other devices can NOT be used as a calculator on a quiz or exam. - Students can NOT share calculators for quizzes or exams.
+The instructor can NOT lend her calculator. - Cell phones or other devices can NOT be used as a calculator on a guiz or exam. - Students can NOT share calculators for guizzes or exams.